-Meteors are debris from space.
+Meteors are mostly rocky debris from space.
 They typically range in size from a few feet (about a meter) to smaller than a grain of sand.
 As these objects enter Earth’s atmosphere, they vaporize due to friction with the air.

 Speaking of meteors, while spring might be the best time to see fireballs, major meteor showers – sometimes featuring a meteor or more every minute – take place throughout most of the year, with a break between the Quadrantids in early January and April’s Lyrid meteor shower.
-The next meteor shower will be the Lyrids in April.